KevinBatdorf/code-block-pro/readme.txt

 == Changelog ==

+- Tweak: The "see more" button options persist (theme, text, transition only)

 = 1.22.1 - 2023-07-30 =
 - Fix: Theme previews now respect the tabSize setting
 - Fix: Added escapeHTML wrapper on code to code pro transform function